 The Eclipse String Quartet released its first CD in 2005 on John Zorn's Tzadik label and is also set to release Morton Feldman’s Piano and String Quartet on the Bridge label as well as 3 American works for string quartet and percussion on New World Records.
 Parkins is also a member of the Los Angeles based Mojave Piano Trio and formerly with the Robin Cox Ensemble and Quatracelli.
 Her interest in music outside the classical tradition has led her to perform with groups including the Jazz Passengers, Billy Childs, the Anthony Braxton Ensemble and The Phantom Orchard Orchestra.

 As an orchestral performer, Parkins has performed under the batons of Seiji Ozawa, Leonard Bernstein, Simon Rattle and Andre Previn.
 Her orchestral experience also includes the Brooklyn Philharmonic, the Syracuse Symphony, the Los Angeles Master Chorale, the Riverside Symphony and the Santa Barbara Chamber Orchestra.
-No stranger to the solo stage, Parkins has performed concerti and recitals with the UC-Irvine Symphony Orchestra, Tanglewood Festival Orchestra, the Los Angeles County Museum of Art and many others.
+No stranger to the solo stage, Parkins has performed concerti and recitals with the UC-Irvine Symphony Orchestra, Tanglewood Festival Orchestra, the LOS ANGELES Museum of Art and many others.
 She has collaborated with singers as diverse as Jessie Norman to Enya to Megan McCauley and Bjork.
 An active recording artist as well, Parkins has recorded extensively with harpist Zeena Parkins and with accordionist Guy Klusevsek on the Tzadik, Avan and Victo labels.

 While working on her doctorate at the State University of New York at Stony Brook, Parkins was a prizewinner in the Fischoff National Chamber Music Competition with the Stonybrook Piano Trio.
 Ms. Parkins has performed around the world at prestigious venues including the Santa Fe Chamber Music Festival, the Banff Centre, Festival Internacional de Musica de Cadaques (Spain), Heidelberg Castle Festival, Spoleto (USA and Italy), the Taktlos Festival (Switzerland), and the Bach Aria Festival in New York.